adamjladine/captainmeta4/letters/parking.md

 But that is irrelevant.
 RedactedCorp is a private entity.
 Like all private entities, it lacks the legal authority to unilaterally impose fines of any nature.
 I would suggest closing out the ticket, as there is no obligation to pay it.

 -Adam

+---

+Hi Adam,

+I think your tact here is rather interesting, not sure if it's the approach I would take!

+I see now, your violation indicates you were cited for parking in two spots.
+I'll take a look at the photos and let you know what I think.

+Thank you